hr21don/Attacks-Splendor/README.md

 # Attacks-Splendor

 We know that MD5 is a one-way digest algorithm which means that we can't get the original string back once its get hashed/digested.
-But, can we get back the original string from the md5 hashes.
+But, can we get back the original string from the md5 hash?

-In this tutorial, we will look at one appraoch to get back the original string after its been hashed using reverse lookup/brute force.
+In this tutorial, we will look at a simple appraoch to get back the original string after its been hashed using reverse lookup/brute force.

 ## So.. how can we decrypt the md5 hashes?
 MD5 always generates the same hash key for a given input string.